Warrants for Traffic Tickets Explained

 It’s also important to point out that you cannot avoid a warrant by “waiting it out” or physically running away.
 Outstanding warrants do not expire, nor are they confined by geographical boundaries.

 If you are apprehended outside of the county or even state where the warrant was originally issued, you will be detained and the arresting officers will inform personnel in the appropriate county or state so that you may be extradited.
 Once you are taken into custody, it’s possible that you might be able to see a judge immediately — but you could also be held in jail for up to 72 hours before you are even entitled to a warrant hearing.

 Pursuant to 234 Pa.
-Code Rule 150, the warrant is no longer valid once you are in custody, and will be lifted (“vacated”) immediately once the hearing concludes.
+Code Rule 150, the warrant is longer be valid once you are in custody, and will be lifted once the hearing is over.
 The purpose of this hearing is to determine whether you should be freed or detained until a later hearing.
 This decision is left to the judge’s discretion, and you may have to post bail if you wish to be released from custody.